 The Complete List of Every Malted Barley on Earth

-Wow, you might be thinking, do they really mean every brewing malt on Earth?
+Wow, you might be thinking, do they really mean every malted barley on Earth?
 Yes, we do mean it.
-We’re embarking on this massive undertaking so you only have to look in one place to find the perfect malt for your next brew.
+We’re embarking on this massive undertaking so you only have to look in one place to find the perfect brewing malt for your next brew.

 Farmers and brewers are breeding new varieties of malt every year, but that doesn’t mean you have to go into picking a malt for your next original recipe completely blind.
 We’re creating the most comprehensive list possible so you can have a better idea of how to select your next malt.

 So let’s not waste any time.
-What exactly are brewing malts, how do they change your brew, and just how many varieties are there?
+What exactly is malted barley, how does it change your brew, and just how many varieties are there?
 (Spoiler: So many.)

-If you already know everything you need to know about brewing malts, and you just came here for that complete list, we got you.
+If you already know everything you need to know about malted barley, and you just came here for that complete list, we got you.
 Click here to view the spreadsheet we built that contains not only every brewing malt, but also hops, yeast, extracts, and adjuncts.

 Cereal might not be the first thing you think of when you get ready for your next brew day, but it’s absolutely crucial for lagers and other beer styles.
 That’s because the malts we rely on for flavor and color typically come from barley, which is the most widely adapted type of cereal grain in the world.